Requirements and recommendations for the Search for Objects module๐Ÿ”—

 • The image must be in color.

-• There must be no significant compression artefacts.
+• Image quality should be at least average.
+There should be no significant compression artifacts.

 • The object must be seen from a suitable angle, at which it will be clearly distinguishable from the background and plainly visible when observed by the human eye.